To the editor:

 The importance of this year’s election requires us all to get involved.
 I call upon all immigrant community leaders and advocates to engage their respective communities and ensure every eligible voter is registered to vote and has information on how and where to vote.
 September 17 was World Citizenship Day, and the IWC organized a panel discussion on the importance of becoming a citizen and of voting.
 Some of our panelists were elected officials who are naturalized citizens, and their messages were inspiring and a call to action.

-There are members of our community who need in-person support to register to vote.
+There are members of our community who need in-person support to vote.
 Perhaps they have mobility issues, language barriers, or their immune system means they must remain at home.
-If you would like assistance in registering to vote, please call and leave a message at 207-517-3401, or send an email to [email protected]
+If you would like assistance, please call and leave a message at 207-517-3401, or send an email to [email protected].

 Damas Rugaba, Greater Portland Immigrant Welcome Center